 - Dog Valley on US-40 in eastern Utah near Myton, UT.
-It has fixed scales and is used intermittently by the Utah Highway Patrol (UHP) to keep an eye on crude oil traffic in the Uintah Basin. - Roto Flats on UT-10, staffed intermittently by port employees of the Peerless POE to watch coal traffic prevalent in that part of the state. - Thompson Springs eastbound on I-70 near the Colorado border in east central Utah.
+It has fixed scales and is used intermittently by the Utah Highway Patrol (UHP) to keep an eye on crude oil traffic in the Uintah Basin. - Roto Flats on UT-10, staffed intermittently by port employees of the Peerless POE to watch coal traffic prevalent in that part of the state. - Thompson Springs eastbound on I-70 near the Colorado border in east-central Utah.
 It is staffed by the UHP intermittently and plans are to also staff it from the Peerless and Monticello POE's.
-It does have a portable 360 Smart View capabilities for screening trucks on site.

 The UHP Section 15 is charged with Motor Carrier enforcement and they are the State's roadside enforcement agency.
 They have teams distributed across the State to cover all counties Statewide.
-The section consists of a captain, two lieutenants, five sergeants, and 23 troopers 29 of which are CVSA Level I certified inspectors.
-They do traffic enforcement, inspections, and CMV crash investigations.
+The section consists of a captain, two lieutenants, five sergeants, and 23 troopers.
+Of the 31 total FTE's, 29 are CVSA Level I certified inspectors.
+They do traffic enforcement, inspections, carrier outreach, and CMV crash investigations.